beccimelson/dev-resources/README.md

 ## JavaScript
+- [Eloguent JavaScript](http://eloquentjavascript.net/) — highly recommended book about JavaScript, programming, and the wonders of the digital world
+- [A re-introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) — "why a re-introduction?
+Because JavaScript is notorious for being the world's most misunderstood programming language" –– truth
+- [Watch and Code](https://watchandcode.com/p/practical-javascript) the Practical JavaScript course builds a strong, well=rounded JS foundation for web development

 ## Mockups
 * [Graphicburger](http://graphicburger.com/mock-ups/) — [free] — physical product mockups & templates
 * [GraphicRiver](https://graphicriver.net/) — [paid] — any product mockup you could ever think of
 * [Pixeden](http://www.pixeden.com) — [free & paid] — physical product mockups & templates

+## Playgrounds
+- [Glitch](https://glitch.com/) — work with example apps to remix (or build from scratch) with a code editor, plus instant hosting and deployment
+- [Codepen](https://codepen.io/) — popular sharing (and show-off) website for the entire front-end side of the web
+- [JSfiddle](https://jsfiddle.net/) — test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor